New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 Think laid back with hidden gems.
 Another neighborhood I lived in previously!
 And probably my favorite neighborhood.
 You’ll definitely in your later 20s or 30s and you know that you want to live somewhere with a quieter feeling, but still like the convenient location of these neighborhoods.
 You’re either in a house or apartment, but affordable (median household income of $70k).

 You have a dog that you’ll be walking around Mueller Park on the regular.
-You know that Haymaker is about to become your neighborhood bar because it’s dog friendly and has a pool table and is where you can catch a Man U game on the weekends.
+Haymaker is about to become your neighborhood bar because it’s dog friendly and has a pool table and is where you can catch a Man U game on the weekends.
 You also know Butterfly Bar and Patrizi’s are where you’re going to take all your friends who come visit and you’ll say “yeah this is just a local favorite” all the time.
 I’m that person too, not judging!

 Mueller